 This changing of the meaning of words – referring is not assisting? – is significant.
 The College’s website also states that when a physician provides an illegal service for a patient, the College can sanction him/her.
 The same is true for referring for the same service.
 The College cannot have it both ways: referral is either trivial or it is not.

-Our provincial government is preparing to take another look at Bill 84, an amendment to the MAID law.
+Our provincial government is preparing to take another look at Bill 84 (page does not exist), an amendment to the MAID law.
 This should be an opportunity as, at present, Bill 84 does not recommend any conscience protection for physicians.
 This is wrong.

 Adding amendments that will protect the human rights of all patients and physicians is best for everyone.
 If the ministry allows patients to access assisted dying themselves via a central care system, mandatory referral won’t be required.
 When that occurs, Ontario will finally be in line with the rest of the country and with Canadian values.